wp-plugins/exit-intent-popups-by-optimonk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Turn your abandoning visitors into customers with our award-winning tool.
-Engage them with a compelling offer and increase your sales.
+Explore the possibilities and increase your sales with a 14-day free trial.

 == Description ==